yifanzhang-pro/Matrix-SSL/README.md

   --lars \
   /path/to/imagenet/dataset
 ```
+## Transfer learning on COCO

+We use exactly the same code as [MoCo](https://github.com/facebookresearch/moco/tree/main/detection).
+One can just follow its instructions, firstly convert the pre-trained weights to detectron2's format, then do transfer learning.

 ## Acknowledgement

-This repo is mainly based on [MEC](https://github.com/xinliu20/MEC).
+This repo is mainly based on [MEC](https://github.com/xinliu20/MEC) and [MoCo](https://github.com/facebookresearch/moco).
 Many thanks to their wonderful work!